Lapin0t/phd-manuscript/main/02_games.typ

   observational type theory~#mcite(<McBride09>).
 ]

-The above definition is to interaction trees~#mcite(<XiaZHHMPZ20>) what inductive families are to inductive data types.
+The above definition is to interaction trees~#mcite(<XiaZHHMPZ20>) what inductive families are to inductive data types, in other words, the same construction but taking place in the category $base.Set^I$ instead of
+$base.Set$.
 As we will discover in the remainder of this chapter, all of the monadic theory of interaction trees lifts neatly to this newly indexed setting.

 Before moving on to define bisimilarity and other useful structure, let us first link this definition to transition systems over games.
 First, as indexed